MouseLand/cellpose/README.md

 ### UPDATE v1.0 (Nov 2021)

 Omnipose is now officially available and supported as part of Cellpose.
-Use the 'omni' flag and models to take advantage of it for long cells!
-(E.g., filamentous bacteria).
+Use the 'omni' flag and models to take advantage of it for long cells! (<i>E.g.</i>, filamentous bacteria).
 Many additonal options are available and we will be updating the documentation shortly.

 ### UPDATE v0.6 (Dec 2020)